Sometimes you need a number of decks that have the same structure but are filled with different content.

 Component | The Base Prompt |

-Component 1: Definition of the Variables | The product name is: The abbreviation is: # The ingredients & cocoa content are: The origin of the cocoa beans is: A fun fact is:
+Component 1: Definition of the Variables | The product name is: |

 |